cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_02_ads_app.md

 - Because of the `--dry-run` parameter this will only generate a yaml and does not create the **Secret** itself.

-- Now open the file `ads-app-secret.yaml` and add the proper labels for component and modul.
+- Now open the file `ads-app-secret.yaml` and add the proper *labels* for component and module.
 Add `type: Opaque` and also remove the `creationTimestamp`.
 Save the changes.

 - Now call `kubectl apply -f ads-app-secret.yaml` to create the **Secret**.